 Importance of a follow-up email after an open house

-After an open house, you need the right follow-up email.
+After an open house, you need the right follow-up emails to send your new customers.
 This email should showcase your commitment to getting your leads their dream home/property.
 And the best way to do this is to think about your follow-up during the open house.

 Not following up after an open house is like leaving hot money on the table, you never know who is going to come in, and take it away.

 Did you know that 68% of buyers go with their first real estate agent?
 Once they step into your open house, they’ve caught your bait.
 Your focus should be reeling them in.